dgjohnson0317/ABE_camera_gantry/src/abe_project/ABE_readme.md

   <TemperatureOutput>1</TemperatureOutput>
   ```

+### Arduino
+After first trying to run the arduino link package, there are permission errors, where ros2 and the user cannot access the arduino to read/write to. this can be resolved using `sudo chmod a+rw /dev/ttyACM0`.
+The only other consideration now is that how exactly to parse the data through serial.

 #### Objectives
 At the moment, I intend to clone the cmml optris camera directory to be able to get it working in the current build I have going on.
 However, I am unsure whether I can just copy /src.